buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ElectricApplianceTypeDishwasher.md

+# Pset_ElectricApplianceTypeDishwasher

 Common properties for dishwasher appliances.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.